 Matthew Bank after the bombing raid.
 Skyscrapercity

-Discovering Heritage is one year old this week!
-Our first post in November of last year told the story of Gosforth resident Robert Whitfield Falconer who died in the first World War and bequeathed monies for two bells in All Saints Church on West Avenue.
+The Discovering Heritage blog is three years old this week!
+Our post a little while ago told the story of Gosforth resident Robert Whitfield Falconer who died in the first World War and bequeathed monies for two bells in All Saints Church on West Avenue.
 In this post we share Gosforth stories of WWII.

 Frank Bell of Gosforth High Street